 WHAT IS MUSIC THERAPY?

-Music Therapy is a research-based practice that offers children and young people a unique medium for personal growth, skill development and the acquisition of educational knowledge.
+Music Therapy is a research-based practice that offers children and young people a unique medium for personal growth, emotional expression, functional skill development, and the acquisition of academic knowledge.

 WHAT IS A REGISTERED MUSIC THERAPIST- RMT?

-An RMT is a university educated therapist that has completed tertiary level qualifications allowing them to register with our professional body- The Australian Music Therapy Association (AMTA).
-RMTs must complete ongoing professional development requirements with the AMTA in order to ensure best practise within the profession, and for the RMT to be granted ongoing "registration" as a music therapist.
-We currently have two RMTs at Dandenong Valley working with students from EEP, junior, middle & senior school levels.
+A RMT is a university educated therapist that has completed tertiary level qualifications allowing them to register with our national professional body- the Australian Music Therapy Association (AMTA).
+RMTs must complete ongoing professional development requirements with the AMTA in order to ensure best practise within the profession, and be granted annual “registration” to work as a music therapist.
+We currently have two fulltime RMTs working as part of the therapy team at DV with students from junior, middle and senior school departments.

 HOW DOES IT WORK AT DANDENONG VALLEY?

-The program is most often delivered in an 1:1 setting but may also be provided within a small group setting (when several students may benefit from a similar program).
+The program is most often delivered in a 1:1 setting but may also be provided within a small group (when several students may benefit from a similar program or have similar needs)

 WHAT NEEDS CAN BE ADDRESSED THROUGH MUSIC THERAPY?